top of page

 Together with the Ice Factory, the Milk Factory will be located on a “monument island”.
 The floor level of the factories is somewhat higher than the surrounding ground level as a result of their previous use.
 This difference in height is used in the landscape design by incorporating stairs, seats and greenery in the public space.

-The milk factory, which is still built in by anonymous steel halls, will be completely set free all around and the characteristic vertical concrete frames in the facade, which go from floor to eaves, are renovated and even reconstructed.
 In a couple of places, where the original facade has been demolished in the course of time to hoist silos inside, there is an opportunity to indicate the transformation.
 Here the concrete posts are reconstructed in glass.
-Which enables a spectacular view from the inside to the outside.
+Which enables a spectacular view from the inside over the skyline of Eindhoven.

 The entire building will have HR++ glazing and an insulated shell.
 Energy label A+++ is pursued during the transformation.
 Finally, the entire facade regains its original white color, people already speak of the “white cathedral”.